Jesus at the home of Martha and Mary: Interpretation

 Teresa of Avila (died 1582), the Spanish Carmelite nun, mystic and reformer, compared Martha and Mary to a castle with its many rooms as dimensions of a journey until one reaches a mystical union and spiritual marriage in the upper tower.
 Martha and Mary must join together to host the Lord, she wrote.
-She rejected a rigid hierarchy of one superior to the other.
-She was writing about the same time as the Council of Trent (1645-1563) marking the Catholic Church’s Counter Reformation.
-One of the outcomes was emphasis on the importance of work as well as faith for salvation, contrasting with the Protestant elevation of “by faith alone.”
+She rejected a rigid hierarchy of the set of contemplative acts being superior to the other kind.
+She was writing about the same time as the Council of Trent (1545–1563) marking the Catholic Church’s Counter Reformation.
+One of the outcomes was emphasis on the importance of work as well as faith for salvation, contrasting with the Protestant elevation of "by faith alone".

 The German theologian Friedrich Justus Knecht gives the typical interpretation of this passage, writing: "The story of the Good Samaritan gave us an example of the love of our neighbour.
 In Martha and Mary we have a model of the true love of God.
 Both sisters loved our Divine Lord, but they showed their love in different ways.
 Mary was all absorbed, listening to and meditating on His words; and, carried out of herself by her love of Him, she forgot everything else.
 Martha, on the other hand, was taken up with active work in His service, and could only think of how she might most perfectly minister to His wants.
 Martha spent herself in her efforts to prepare food for our Lord, while Mary was entirely occupied in being fed by Him...
 Like Martha we ought to do our best to fulfil the duties of our state of life: but we should not, on this account, neglect to hear and meditate on the divine word.
 'These things you ought to have done, and not leave those undone' (Matt.
 23:23).
 Pray and work!"

 The diversity of modern interpretations includes a number of female voices as part of the larger conversation.
 Among these voices are women interpreters such as Elizabeth Schüssler Fiorenza, Mary Rose D’Angelo, and Barbara Reid.
-Sook Ja Chung argues that a feminist reading of this passage must take into account the perspective of women, especially those who have been oppressed, and must understand that a traditional patriarchal reading of this passage can be problematic as it diminishes the value of Martha’s role in saying her work is not as important or that she is focusing on the wrong things.
+Sook Ja Chung argues that a feminist reading of this passage must take into account the perspective of women, especially those who have been oppressed, and must understand that a traditional patriarchal reading of this passage can be problematic as it diminishes the value of Martha’s role in saying she is focusing on the wrong things.